 ReadyBooks.ai handles multi-tier BoM (a component made of sub-components, each made of further sub-components), work-order tracking across the BoM, job-work outsourcing with quarterly ITC-04 reporting, and the statutory 1-year (inputs) / 3-year (capital goods) return windows.
 Goods sent to a job worker are tracked with delivery challan; if they do not return within the window, the system flags them as deemed-supplied with GST liability triggered automatically.

 On the financial side, Section 194Q TDS applies to purchases above ₹50 lakh per supplier per financial year.
 For Pune automotive Tier-2 suppliers, this threshold is crossed for almost every Tier-1 customer.
-ReadyBooks.ai tracks per-supplier purchase totals, applies 0.1% TDS automatically once the threshold is crossed, generates the TDS challan, and files the TDS return (24Q, 26Q) from the same module.
+ReadyBooks.ai tracks per-supplier purchase totals and applies 0.1% TDS automatically once the threshold is crossed.
+Deposited-challan details are recorded against each entry, and the quarterly Form 26Q deductee-wise data — ready for the NSDL filing utility — comes straight out of the same module.

 The Hinjawadi IT Park (Phase 1, 2, 3) and the Magarpatta City IT corridor together host roughly 300,000 IT professionals across SaaS startups, services companies, and global captives.
-The accounting profile is distinct: recurring revenue billing for SaaS, large export-of-services revenue with LUT, multi-currency receipts (USD, GBP, EUR, SGD), ESOP grants under Ind AS 102, and frequent founder / VC due diligence cycles that demand clean books.
+The accounting profile is distinct: recurring revenue billing for SaaS, large export-of-services revenue billed as zero-rated supplies, and frequent founder / VC due diligence cycles that demand clean books.

 Pune is home to Symbiosis, MIT-WPU, FLAME, Bharati Vidyapeeth, plus a long tail of standalone schools and an active EdTech cluster (Byju's, Vedantu Pune offices, regional EdTech startups).
 Educational services are GST-exempt under Schedule III of the CGST Act, but not all revenue streams are exempt.
 Coaching and certification programs may be taxable; food and hostel services are taxable; sale of textbooks and stationery is taxable.